 Past the tor, we arrived in Lionel itself, and were allowed in without a fight, much to my surprise (cutscene pictured above)!
 I had at expected at least one more battle before the cardinal!

-In any event, the cardinal has one of the twelve Zodiac Stones, and we already know that Mustadio has another (it’s not yet clear which zodiac symbol is on either stone).
+In any event, the cardinal has one of the twelve Zodiac Stones, and we already know that Mustadio has another (each stone has a zodiac symbol carved on it, but it’s not yet clear which is on either stone).
 I wasn’t sure how to feel about this.
 Since I was still enjoying the idea of a political plot at this point, even if I wasn’t enjoying the execution, I was a little disappointed to be reminded that this was a Final Fantasy game, and that subtlety is a thing Final Fantasy uses to fill time between explosions.
 A big, world-destroying monster was probably just around the corner, and nuts to politics.
 I’m not sure why I was so disappointed, though.
 Didn’t I praise FFII for its mixing of a realistic, low-fantasy plot with a high-fantasy villain?
 But something feels different here… if only I could put my finger on it!
 I think, after some consideration, that it might be participation of the player characters in the high fantasy elements, where FFII’s party remained mid-to-low fantasy even when the bad guys got bigger?

 Delacroix kept his promise to Mustadio, saying that he would send soldiers to the Baert headquarters in the Clockwork City.
 Ramza decides to go join the attack on Goug, which prompted another real-world pause from me as I discussed with Kyle just how annoyed I was at Ramza for leaving the princess unprotected the moment he got the opportunity.
 Agrias stayed behind, but she’d hardly be enough to protect Ovelia against an entire city-state!